studybuddydev/studybuddy-tutor/README.md

 # StudyBuddy Tutor
-The porpuse of this bot is helping university students through their journy in the university, giving help in managing time, studying and more.
+The porpuse of this bot is helping university students through their journey in the university, giving help in managing time, studying and more.

 This bot can do many things that can be devided in two categories, AI and non-AI.